2. Proposal Writing for BMM#

 It turns out that there is no way to request a multi-modal proposal where different measurement techniques are performed at the same beamline.
 Thus, there is no way to send both parts of the multi-modal proposal to the relevant proposal review panels.

-As a result, if you wish to request both spectroscopy and scattering at BMM, you need to write two proposals.
+As a result, if you wish to request both spectroscopy and scattering at BMM, you must write two proposals.
 That is the only way to route your work through the review system correctly.

 A proposal requesting both XAS and XRD at BMM will be denied at feasibility and a link to this web page with be given as the reason.